JohnPMills/modern-saturn/content/thank-you.md

     padding_bottom: large
     background_color: none
     content: >
-      1. Our long\[er] course uses a virtual learning environment and splits the course into 8-modules.
+      1. Our long\[er] course uses a virtual learning environment (you will need to create a new account on this) and splits the course into 8-modules.
 Each module has a range of reading and activities to complete.
 In total, the course can be completed in stages and will take around 2-hours to finish.